EducationalTestingService/rsmtool/doc/who.rst

 He can then run an RSMTool "experiment" to build a regression-based scoring model (using one of many available regressors) and produce a report.
 The report includes descriptive statistics for all his features, diagnostic information about the trained regression model, and a comprehensive evaluation of model performance on a held-out set of responses.

-While he could use ``R``, ``PASW`` (``SPSS``) or other tools to perform each of the RSMTool analyses individually and compile a report herself, RSMTool does all of this work for him with just a single command.
+While he could use ``R``, ``PASW`` (``SPSS``) or other tools to perform each of the RSMTool analyses individually and compile a report himself, RSMTool does all of this work for him with just a single command.
 Furthermore, the analyses included into the tool highlight educational measurement criteria important to building automated scoring models.
 If he wishes, he can conduct further exploratory analysis using his preferred tools for data analysis by using the output of RSMTool as a starting point.

 RSMTool is designed to be customizable: